Reliability — The #1 Skill All Employers Crave

 Reliability shows up in the small things:

-Following instructions the way they were given
+Following the instructions the way they were given

 Finishing a task instead of leaving it half-done